-- The full end to end monitoring, implementation, upgrades of OLAP systems is dependent on IT experts that are specialized in this area.
+- The full end-to-end monitoring, implementation, and upgrades of OLAP systems are dependent on IT experts specialized in this area.

-- Since it might be the possibility that there is more than one database involved for data insertion from OLTP to OLAP systems, to remain in line with all the DB teams might pose a challenge.
+- Since it might be the possibility that there is more than one database involved for data insertion from OLTP to OLAP systems, remaining in line with all the DB teams might pose a challenge.

 Comparison table between OLTP vs OLAP System